opencontrolplane/documentation/README.md

 ## Provider Implemetation

-The provider's implementation imports `opencv-spec` to create the gRCP server and at the same time talk to the provider's API to fetch the mobjects and convert them to `protobuf` objects.
+The provider's implementation imports `opencp-spec` to create the gRCP server and at the same time talk to the provider's API to fetch the objects and convert them to `protobuf` objects.

 ## Open Control Plane Flow